alyaqasrina/Group-Project-2-Final-Exam-/README.md

 3) In line 33, once the input is validated, the script hashes the user's password using the password_hash() function.
 4) In lines 39-43, the hashed password is then stored in a session variable along with other user details.
 This is a temporary step before the user details, including the hashed password, are stored in a database.

-<h6>login.php</h6>
+<h6>index.php</h6>

-1) After registering, the user is redirected to login.php to submit their username, password, and role.
+1) After registering, the user is redirected to index.php to submit their username, password, and role.
 The server retrieves the hashed password for the submitted username from the database if it exists.
 2) In line 18, the script uses the password_verify() function to compare the submitted password with the stored hashed password.
 If password_verify($password, $user['password']) returns true, the user is authenticated.
 If it returns false, the user is not authenticated.

 <h4> B. Two-factor authentication through email verification </h4>